Tag: share

 Psalm 119:169–176, Psalm 121, 1 Peter 5:1–11

-No matter how strong your , there has been (or will be) a time when you desire nothing more than to be relieved from your burdens.
-It may be a job, finances, , health, death.
+No matter how strong your faith, there has been (or will be) a time when you desire nothing more than to be relieved from your burdens.
+It may be a job, finances, , health, .
 Often we just want to escape.

 Psalm 119 is full of many emotions and longings.
-Verses 169–176 are a plea that God will and rescue.
+Verses 169–176 are a plea that God will hear and .
 It isn’t quite the bargaining phrasing, but there is a strong tone of, “I’ve been good, so please help.”
-It’s not bargaining with God, per se, but it does show a very human of reciprocation.
+It’s not bargaining with God, per se, but it does show a very expectation of reciprocation.

 1) Is there someone you know suffering that needs to hear of God’s love for them?